Role Authoring

 docker build \

---label "jackin.construct_version=${CONSTRUCT_VERSION}" \
+--label "jackin.construct.version=${CONSTRUCT_VERSION}" \

---label "jackin.role_git_sha=${ROLE_GIT_SHA}" \
+--label "jackin.role.git.sha=${ROLE_GIT_SHA}" \

 -t your-registry/your-role:latest \